Aviarita/surface/README.md

     text - Text that will be drawn

 ### renderer.localize_string(text)
-    text - String to localize
-    Returns the localized string
+    text - #SFUI_ or other localized strings from csgo/resources/csgo_<language>.txt, that will be drawn Returns the localized string

 ### renderer.draw_localized_text(x, y, r, g, b, a, font, text)